My Guide sighted guiding service FAQs

 FAQs for people wanting support through the My Guide service

-The person with sight loss and the volunteer can work together as long as it takes to meet the goals initially agreed upon.
-Goals can change, for example from wanting ‘to get out of the house’ to wanting to ‘be able to use the bus to the local shops independently’.
-Each My Guide partnership is regularly reviewed.
+You and the volunteer sighted guide can work together as long as it takes to meet the goals we initially agreed upon.
+Goals can change, for example from wanting ‘to get out of the house’ to wanting to ‘be able to use the bus to the local shops independently’ and this is discussed in scheduled, regular reviews.

-There is no cost to access the service for those who are blind or partially sighted, however costs incurred whilst out and about, such as costs for tickets to events or subsistence, will not be covered by Guide Dogs.
+There is no cost for those who are blind or partially sighted, however, costs incurred whilst out and about, such as costs for tickets to events or subsistence, will not be covered by Guide Dogs.

 The emphasis in a My Guide partnership is about increasing your confidence and ability to get out and about to access your local area.